pluteski/speech-to-text/blog/content/hashgraph.md

 it is actually about finding paths through the graph that connect events in the current round with past events in the previous round.
 Please see : [How it Works (Graphically)](http://www.swirlds.com/downloads/SWIRLDS-TR-2016-02.pdf).)

-## Virtual elections: better than actual elections?
+## Virtual elections: better than regular elections?
-Many people consider Hashgraph to be more comparable to PBFT, Paxos, Raft, Zab, and other consensus seeking systems that rely on leaders and voting schemes.
+Many people consider Hashgraph to be more comparable to PBFT, Paxos, Raft, Zab, and other consensus seeking systems that rely on leaders and traditional voting schemes.
-But Hashgraph eschews the comparison, because it doesn't use voting.
+But Hashgraph eschews the comparison, because it doesn't use traditional voting.
 It comes to consensus about what happened, and when, by cleverly tallying highly compressed event logs based on "famous witnesses" that ["strongly see"](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-02.pdf) events.